 The filters are designed for one-time use.
 If they become fouled, the unit will lose capacity.
 The filters should therefore be changed if the pressure drop across them exceeds the specified final pressure drop.
 It is important to stop the unit before changing filters to prevent dust from coming loose and being drawn into the unit.
-The inside surfaces of the filter sections should therefore also be cleaned when the filters are changed.
+The inside surfaces of the filter sections must therefore also be cleaned when the filters are changed.

-Filter for the Home Concept (code ECF) version
+Filter for Home Concept configuration (code ECF)